Iconic Christmas tree at Rockefeller Center illuminated in midst of pro-Palestinian protest

 NEW YORK (AP) — The iconic Christmas tree at Rockefeller Center was lit by more than 50,000 multicolored lights Wednesday night as crowds massed in New York City for the holiday tradition.

-The massive tree — a 12 ton, 80-foot-tall Norway spruce from upstate New York — was illuminated in Rockefeller Center by about five miles (8 kilometers) of LED string lights and topped with a 900-pound star covered in 3 million gleaming crystals.
+The massive tree — a 12-ton, 80-foot-tall Norway spruce from upstate New York — was illuminated in Rockefeller Center by about five miles of LED string lights and topped with a 900-pound star covered in 3 million gleaming crystals.

+Mayor Eric Adams took part in the lighting before a cheering throng and a chorus sang “Joy to the World.”

 An opening night ceremony in Manhattan featured appearances by Cher, Barry Manilow and Kelly Clarkson, among others.
 The Radio City Rockettes also performed.